HyeonuPark/Snark-lang/Reference.md

 ## Pattern matching

-Pattern matching is a common pattern in functional programming language to wrap values with additional information.
+Pattern matching is a common pattern in functional programming language to wrap values with additional informations.
 Check [pattern matching document](./PatternMatching.md) for details.

 ## Range expression